 6 Reasons Why a WV Personal Injury Lawyer May Not Take Your Case (And What You Can Do About It)

-If you or a loved one has been injured in an accident or hurt by someone else’s negligence, it’s usually helpful to at least speak with an experienced West Virginia personal injury lawyer about your rights and options.
+Suppose you or a loved one has been injured in an accident or hurt by someone else’s negligence.
+In that case, it’s usually helpful to at least speak with an experienced West Virginia personal injury lawyer about your rights and options.
 If your accident or injury case meets certain criteria, finding an attorney who wants to take your case will likely be easy, even on a contingency basis (where you don’t pay an attorney’s fee unless you win).

 However, if you are having difficulty finding a personal injury attorney to take your case, it could be due to one or more of the reasons below.
 Fortunately, there may still be other options, including the resources listed at the bottom of this article.